serhiykobyakov/Codecademy_projects/Life_expectancy_at_birth_vs_GDP/README.md

 The larger is country's GDP - the longer is Life expectancy of the country's citizens.
 For Chile, Germany, Mexico and USA the Life expectancy - GDP relations visually resemble linear dependencies.
 In case of China it may be a kind of power function.
 Zimbabwe shows change of trend at GDP 0.6 billion from down to up.

+## Conclusion

+Life expectancy at birth depends on GDP in the six considered countries.

 ## Limitations of the data and possible further research

 In this research only six countries were shown which is a small sample.
 Other countries can also be explored, which would certainly enrich the study.